-Having been ordered by Moscow to cut its diplomatic staff in Russia from from 1,200 to 455 people, the US State Department said yesterday that it will adjust by giving out a “greatly reduced” number of non-immigrant visas.
+After Moscow ordered it to pull out 755 of its 1,200 diplomatic staff in Russia, the US State Department said yesterday that it will adjust by giving out a “greatly reduced” number of non-immigrant visas.
 Students, tourists, and businesspeople will find it much harder to get to America, and none of the US consulates outside Moscow will hold visa interviews.
 That could mean a nine-hour flight for people living in the Russian far east.

 Russia had ordered the staff cuts in response to new sanctions the US passed last month, which Russia called a “trade war.”
 The new American visa policy prompted Russian foreign minister Sergey Lavrov to accuse Washington of trying to “stir up discontent among Russian citizens about the actions of the Russian authorities.”

 But Moscow had given the US little choice.
 The numbers of diplomats it wanted cut was basically the number of Russian employees in US embassies, who are crucial in visa processing, says William Courtney, a former US ambassador to Kazakhstan and Georgia, who has also served in the Moscow embassy. “[The Kremlin] probably should have thought about that when they were picking the numbers of employees to cut; they should have picked a number that was a lot more moderate,” says Courtney, now an adjunct senior fellow at the RAND Corporation.